History of Rochester, New York: 1945-1999

-It was also in the 1960s that the city began a process of urban renewal, with the construction of Midtown Plaza, the first indoor shopping mall in a traditional downtown area in the United States.
-In the middle of that decade, when the New York State Department of Public Works decided it would build the Inner Loop expressway through the downtown Rochester Institute of Technology campus, the decision was made to build a new campus in the suburbs.
-The move to a more spacious location was critical to RIT's 1966 selection as the site for the National Technical Institute for the Deaf, and the 1,300 acre (5.3 km^{2}) campus in suburban Henrietta opened in 1968.
-Decisions on urban renewal in Rochester had both positive and negative effects.
-As part of urban renewal several theaters were demolished for new buildings as was the famous New York Central Bragdon Station in 1966.
+Also in the 1960s, the city began a process of urban renewal with the construction of Midtown Plaza, described as the first indoor shopping mall in a traditional downtown area in the United States.
+When the New York State Department of Public Works decided to route the Inner Loop expressway through the downtown Rochester Institute of Technology campus, the decision was made to relocate the institution to the suburbs.
+The move to a larger campus facilitated RIT's 1966 selection as the site for the National Technical Institute for the Deaf, and the 1,300-acre (5.3 km^{2}) campus in suburban Henrietta opened in 1968.
+Urban renewal decisions in Rochester had mixed results; several theaters and the New York Central Bragdon Station were demolished in 1966 to make way for new construction.